fsmeraldi/cp-collections/README.md

 # Collections

-Collections for the Computer Programming module
+Lists, tuples and dictionaries for the Computer Programming module

 Use the green Code button to download, click on notebooks to see a static version or launch as an interactive binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fsmeraldi/cp-collections/HEAD)